yojoecapital/arabize-cli/README.md

 Use `arabize add-lit laa لا ` to add لا using its literal Unicode characters in place of `laa`.

 Use `arabize remove laa` to remove the macro.

+Use `arabize macros` to get a list of all current macros.